NIKITAJOSHI2/Nikita-s-Portfolio/README.md

 ## 👩‍💻 About Me
 Hello!
 I'm Nikita Joshi, an MBA graduate with expertise in business strategy and data analysis.
 I specialize in using tools like SQL, Tableau, and Advanced Excel to turn data into actionable insights that drive business decisions.

-With a focus on data visualization, predictive modeling, and statistical analysis (including regression and ANOVA), I help organizations uncover trends, improve performance, and optimize decision-making.
+With a focus on data visualization and statistical analysis (including regression and ANOVA), I help organizations uncover trends, improve performance, and optimize decision-making.
 My goal is to combine technical proficiency with business acumen to deliver data-driven solutions that support strategic growth.

 ## 📌 Key Skills